ttdoucet/ttdoucet.github.io/mnist/index.md

 Along the way I became a fan of PyTorch, and switched to it from TensorFlow.

-But I admit that the stuff I see in the alpha version of TensorFlow 2.0 is pretty neat--in particular the explicit representation of differentiation in tf.GradientTape and the economy of expression afforded by tf.function.
+But I admit that the stuff I see in the alpha version of TensorFlow 2.0 is pretty neat---in particular the explicit representation of differentiation in tf.GradientTape and the economy of expression afforded by tf.function.